Bellefonte, Pennsylvania

-Bellefonte is a borough in, and the county seat of, Centre County in the U.S. state of Pennsylvania.
-It is approximately twelve miles northeast of State College and is part of the State College, Pennsylvania Metropolitan Statistical Area.
+Bellefonte is a borough in and the county seat of Centre County, Pennsylvania, United States.
+It is approximately 12 miles northeast of State College and is part of the State College, Pennsylvania metropolitan statistical area.
 The borough population was 6,187 at the 2010 census.
 It houses the Centre County Courthouse, located downtown on the diamond.
 Bellefonte has also been home to five of Pennsylvania's governors, as well as two other governors.
 All seven are commemorated in a monument located at Talleyrand Park.